HHS/TANF-app/tdrs-backend/keycloak/README.md

 INFO Bearer token auth client=tdp-cli user=<email> path=/v1/users/
 ```

 The `client_id` is the token's `azp` claim (which Keycloak client minted the token).
+The `tdp-api-audience` default client scope adds the Django API audience (`tdp-django`) to `tdp-cli` access tokens so Django can reject tokens intended for other clients.
 In Cloud.gov these flow into Loki and are queryable in Grafana.

 ### Rate limiting